EKK-Ingarden/LandsatWebTracker/README.md

 Empower users to explore and understand environmental changes, such as vegetation health, urban expansion, and climate patterns.

 # 🎯 Objectives
-The Landsat Web Application aims to:
+The Landsat Web Tracker aims to:

 - Make high-quality satellite data easily accessible to researchers and enthusiasts.
 - Support amateur and professional measurements with easy error correction and calibration.